chauff/cse1500-web-transcripts/Lecture-8.md

 Apart from providing a vulnerable application, NodeGoat also provides a helpful [tutorial](http://nodegoat.herokuapp.com/tutorial) on the implemented vulnerabilities, how to execute attacks and, importantly, how to mitigate them.

+## OWASP Top 10 in practice

 In the following sections, we will discuss the OWASP Top 10 vulnerabilities (derived by consensus from security experts) on the example of NodeGoat.
 Some of them will be introduced in more detail than others.

-## OWASP Top 10 in practice

 ### Injection

+Exploiting unchecked input
+Parameter manipulation of HTML forms
+URL manipulation  (remember: URLs often contain parameters) Hidden HTML field manipulation
+HTTP header manipulation
+Cookie manipulation

 ### Broken authentication